 Our diabetes management program was developed to provide support to

 COPC patients living with pre-diabetes and diabetes.

 Through our detailed and dynamic education, you will be given the

 become empowered to enjoy life.

 To participate in our program, you will need to have a physician referral.
 This is because our team will partner with your physician to track your progress and work with your health insurance company.
 To determine if your insurance plan will cover our classes, we recommend that you contact your insurer directly.

-Getting the Support You Need
+Get the Support You Need

 Learn more about what you can expect at our diabetes management classes.